jayceeday/jayceeday/README.md

-Senior Product Designer at GitHub working on Growth.
+I'm a Staff Product Designer at GitHub

-Creator of "The Blinkist Subscription Screen" helping apps make money while being more ethical.
-💖